Hungarian University of Agriculture

 10:00 Keynote Speech

-Marcela Linková, Head of the Centre for Gender and Science at the Institute of Sociology of the Czech Academy of Sciences, co-chair of the ERA Forum Subgroup on Inclusive Gender Equality, an advisory body to the European Commission
+Marcela Linková, Head of the Centre for Gender and Science at the Institute of Sociology of the Czech Academy of Sciences, Member State Co-Chair of the ERA Forum Sub-group on Inclusive Gender Equality, an advisory body to the European Commission.

 10.30 Coffee Break